MultiSafepay/docs/content/getting-started/glossary/_index.md

 Transfers the customer's payment details to where the payment method is processed.

 #### payment page
 A webpage the customer is redirected to from the merchant's checkout where they complete payment.
-The page may be hosted by MultiSafepay (see [Activating MultiSafepay payment pages](/payment-pages/activation/), the issuer, or the payment method.
+The page may be hosted by MultiSafepay (see [Payment pages](/payment-pages/activation/), the issuer, or the payment method.

 #### payment service provider (PSP)
 MultiSafepay is a PSP and provides services that let merchants accept payments using different payment methods.